MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- Use tools to benchmark your existing environment before you migrate to the Azure VMware Solution SDDC.
+- Use tools to benchmark your existing environment before you migrate to the Azure VMware Solution private cloud.
 Some common utilities that you can use to establish baseline performance include [VMware vRealize Operations](/azure/azure-vmware/vrealize-operations-for-azure-vmware-solution), [Perfmon](/message-analyzer/perfmon-viewer), and [iostat](https://linux.die.net/man/1/iostat).
-- Use a [performance-based assessment](/azure/migrate/best-practices-assessment#sizing-criteria) when you estimate Azure VMware Solution SDDC capacity.
+- Use a [performance-based assessment](/azure/migrate/best-practices-assessment#sizing-criteria) when you estimate Azure VMware Solution private cloud capacity.

 ## Use debugging and troubleshooting tools